jeremynoesen/BoneBot/README.md

 `bbquote`

 ### Responder
 The responder will respond to a message with another when a trigger phrase is said.
+It can appear like it is typing the message itself!

 ### Reactor
 The reactor will react to a message with an emote when a trigger phrase is said.